vedranvuk/NppSync/readme.md

 Public domain/Free for all

 ## Changelog
-1.0.0 - Initial release
+* 1.0.0 - Initial release
-1.1.0 - Now refreshes the page if any of the local scripts or styles linked in the head section have been modified as well.
+* 1.1.0 - Now refreshes the page if any of the local scripts or styles linked in the head section have been modified as well.
 Remember to allow access to file URLs for NppSync on extensions page.
-1.2.0 - Fixed most bugs.
+* 1.2.0 - Fixed most bugs.
-1.3.0 - Fixed even more bugs!
+* 1.3.0 - Fixed even more bugs!
 Now works with paths with spaces.
+Added compiled dll.